Thou Shalt Not Steal (film)

-Thou Shalt Not Steal is a 1917 American silent drama film directed by William Nigh and starring Virginia Pearson, Claire Whitney and Eric Mayne.
+Thou Shalt Not Steal is a lost 1917 American silent drama film directed by William Nigh and starring Virginia Pearson, Claire Whitney and Eric Mayne.
 It was based on the story Le Dossier n° 113 by Émile Gaboriau.

 Synopsis

 An American woman comes under pressure to marry a British aristocrat to help out her financially-struggling father, although she really love's her father's secretary.